shutter-network/ShutterPredict/README.md

    - **Test Functions:** Options to test fetching predictions, tweeting, or decryption.
    - **Generate a New Address:** Creates a new Ethereum address if needed.

+Fund the address with a small amount of xDAI so that the bot can decrypt on-chain.

    Simply enter the number corresponding to your desired action and press **Enter**.

 5. **Monitor Output:**